Artem Zub: Russia

+Ottawa Senators

 Zub's play in the KHL and the Olympics attracted the attention of the National Hockey League (NHL)'s Ottawa Senators.
 On 1 May 2020, the Senators signed him to an NHL-standard entry-level contract as an undrafted free agent for one season.
+He made his Senators debut in the pandemic-shortened 2020–21 season, on 31 January 2021, in an 8–5 loss to the Edmonton Oilers.
+He registered his first NHL point in the game, assisting on Brady Tkachuk's first period goal.
 He scored his first NHL goal in a 6–5 overtime win against the Toronto Maple Leafs on 15 February 2021 at the Scotiabank Arena in Toronto.
 In his first season, he was regularly paired on defence with Ottawa's top defenceman Thomas Chabot.
 Upon joining the Senators he quickly solidified himself in the team's defence, seen as the Senators' best defensive defenceman.
+In 47 games with Ottawa, he tallied three goals and 14 points.

 On 14 May 2021, Zub signed a two-year, $5 million extension with the Senators.
 The fans in attendance at the Canadian Tire Centre took to Zub, and called out "Zuub" when he played the puck.
 Zub, due to his limited English had to be reassured by his teammates that he was not being booed, and came to enjoy it.
+In the 2021–22 season, Zub steadied Ottawa's defence, playing on the team's top pairing with Chabot.
+He finished the season with six goals and 22 points in 81 games.

 During the 2022–23 season, Zub struggled with injuries.
-On 27 October suffered and upper body injury that kept him out of the lineup until 18 November.
-On 2 December Zub suffered a broken jaw after being struck in the face by a puck in a 3–2 win over the New York Rangers.
-On 21 December 2022, Zub was signed to a four-year, $18.4 million extension by the Senators.
+On 27 October suffered an upper body injury that kept him out of the lineup until 18 November.
+On 2 December, Zub suffered a broken jaw after being struck in the face by a puck in a 3–2 win over the New York Rangers.
+On 21 December, Zub signed a four-year, $18.4 million extension with the Senators.
 Zub returned to the lineup on 30 December versus the Detroit Red Wings.
 Then on 14 January 2023, Zub sustained a lower body injury versus the Colorado Avalanche after blocking a shot.
 He returned to play in the 11 February 2023 game versus the Edmonton Oilers.
+He completed the season with 53 appearances, while recording three goals and ten points.